By Valerie Andrews

 Our Thinking Changes with the Seasons

-Slowing down is necessary to decompress and give the brain a break from its usual overwork and overstimulation.
+Slowing down is necessary to decompress and to give the brain a break from its usual overwork and overstimulation.

 A Belgian study has just made clear how short-term memory changes with the seasons.
 In winter, we have less capacity to focus our attention, as if a portion of our thinking has just gone underground.
 Winter is not the time for processing mounds of external data—it’s the time to draw within and bring our thoughts back to more homely matters.

 In The Organized Mind, neuroscientist Daniel Levitin explains that we’re suffering from the constant noise of information overload.
 In 2011, he notes that Americans consumed five times as much information as 25 years prior; outside of work we process roughly 100,000 words every day.
 This, in effect, jams the brain and keeps us from doing deep creative work.
-Or making the kind of connections that help to find meaning of our lives.
+Or making the kind of connections that help to find meaning in our lives.

 Most of the year we are distracted by technology and seduced into overusing our executive function.
 The result is a kind of brain exhaustion.
 Biologically, our brains need a long, dark winter to reset.